Lydian alphabet

 Lydian script was used to write the Lydian language.
 Like other scripts of Anatolia in the Iron Age, the Lydian alphabet is based on the Phoenician alphabet.
 It is related to the East Greek alphabet, but it has unique features.

 The first modern codification of the Lydian alphabet was made by Roberto Gusmani in 1964, in a combined lexicon, grammar, and text collection.

 Early Lydian texts were written either from left to right or from right to left.
 Later texts all run from right to left.
 One surviving text is in the bi-directional boustrophedon manner.
 Spaces separate words except in one text that uses dots instead.
-Lydian uniquely features a quotation mark in the shape of a right triangle.
+Lydian uniquely features a quotation mark in the shape of a triangle.

 Alphabet

 The Lydian alphabet is closely related to the other alphabets of Asia Minor as well as to the Greek alphabet.
 It contains letters for 26 sounds.
 Some are represented by more than one symbol, which is considered one "letter."
 Unlike the Carian alphabet, which had an f derived from Φ, the Lydian f has the peculiar 8 shape also found in the Neo-Etruscan alphabet and in Italic alphabets of Osco-Umbrian languages such as Oscan, Umbrian, Old Sabine and South Picene (Old Volscian), and it is thought to be an invention of speakers of a Sabellian language (Osco-Umbrian languages).

 In addition, two digraphs, aa and ii, appear to be allophones of [a] and [i] under speculative circumstances, such as lengthening from stress.
-Complex consonant clusters often appear in the inscriptions and, if present, an epenthetic schwa was evidently not written: 𐤥𐤹𐤯𐤣𐤦𐤣 wctdid [wt͡stθiθ], 𐤨𐤮𐤡𐤷𐤯𐤬𐤨 kśbλtok- [kspʎ̩tok].
+Complex consonant clusters often appear in the inscriptions and, if present, an epenthetic schwa was evidently not written: 𐤥𐤹𐤯𐤣𐤦𐤣 wctdid [wt͡stθiθ], 𐤨𐤮𐤡𐤷𐤯𐤬𐤨 kspλtok [kspʎ̩tok].

 Note: a newer transliteration employing p for b, s for ś, š for s, and/or w for v appears in recent publications and the online Dictionary of the Minor Languages of Ancient Anatolia (eDiAna), as well as Melchert's Lydian corpus.